 Lately, it seems that barely a week goes by that we don’t hear news of adults in positions of power or trust, accused or convicted of “sexual misconduct” in the workplace, domestic violence, sexually abusing young people in their care, and also about adult leaders who were told and ignored it.
 We believe that because […]

 7 actions you can take to address fears about school shootings and lockdown drills in ways that create emotional safety for children.
 Addressing questions like: What is the best way to protect our kids from school shootings?
 How can we keep them emotionally safe in the face of news about kids getting killed at school and about bomb and shooting threats at schools?
 How can we explain to them about lockdown drills?

 Make sure your kids are prepared to avoid and escape from danger on the way to school, a friend’s house, the store, or anytime they go out without adult protection.
 Download a free one-page “Kidpower Safety Checklist for Parents” about how to prepare kids and assess to ensure they are ready to recognize potential danger and make safe choices immediately.

 Here are five steps Kidpower recommends to protect children from being betrayed by someone they love and trust.

-Before we teach children and teens how to fight in our self-defense workshops, we coach them until they are successful in practicing skills that will make fighting unnecessary most of the time.
+Before we teach fighting skills to children and teens in our self-defense workshops, we coach them until they are successful in practicing skills that will make fighting unnecessary most of the time.

 The Walmart kidnapping video is a compelling reminder to parents about that an abduction attempt can take place in seconds even when you are close by.
 When a man attempted to kidnap seven-year-old Brittany in Walmart, her courage, fighting spirit, and instant reaction might well have saved her life, Lessons are to keep your security awareness in familiar places, teach children Stranger Safety skills, and prepare children to protect themselves from an attack.